Review: McDonalds (New Zealand) Android Mobile app

 Update 14 January 2024: Would be fairly safe to say that the original concern has now passed and nothing ultimately happened.
 Seems economic sentiment is still positive and in some cases exuberant.
 Previously held convention wisdom has pretty much been invalidated.

 I still struggle to understand the widespread optimism though.
 Very little of the reports make sense or actually corroborate.
-That said, have invested in TQQQ and will allow it to ride for the time being to take advantage of the current mass exuberance.
-I still strongly assert that the markets have detached itself from reality and seems to be operating under fabricated spin and wouldn’t be surprised there is astroturfing involved by the power elite as really nothing is marrying up to me as a lay man.
+That said, have invested in TQQQ last year and will allow it to ride for the time being to take advantage of the current mass exuberance.
+I still strongly assert that the markets have detached itself from reality and seems to be operating under fabricated spin in the run up to the US elections and wouldn’t be surprised there is astroturfing involved by the power elite as really nothing is marrying up to me as a lay man.

 Economic Caution (invalidated)